Akshat-Bahuguna1223/devops/README.md

-# devops_batch_2
+# devops
-this is a repository for devops batch 2
+this is a repository for devops